ValeriiMandryka/Boilerplate-Cypress-Allure/README.md

    3.10 -  runs tests in Electron in headless mode

        npm run tests-on-Electron:Headless
-   3.11 - runs tests in Chrome in heaed mode
+   3.11 - runs tests in Chrome in headed mode

        npm run tests-on-Chrome:Headed
-   3.12 - runs tests in Firfox in heaed mode
+   3.12 - runs tests in Firfox in headed mode

        npm run tests-on-Firefox:Headed
-   3.13 - runs tests in Edje in heaed mode
+   3.13 - runs tests in Edje in headed mode

        npm run tests-on-Edge:Headed
-   3.14 - runs tests in Electron in heaed mode
+   3.14 - runs tests in Electron in headed mode

        npm run tests-on-Electron:Headed
    3.15 - runs tests on website: "https://example.cypress.io/todo", just for example of command were you can set your own web site adress